JosefNemec/Playnite/doc/manual/emulators.md

 ---------------------

 If you encounter any issue when using built-in emulator configurations/profiles, please [open new issue on GitHub](https://github.com/JosefNemec/Playnite/issues/) to let us know and we will fix it.

+### Emulator doesn't start

+Usually occurs when using custom profile if executable path is not properly configured.
+Make sure that problematic profile points to an existing file.

 ### Emulator is not being imported